VAST-MeMeS: Characterising non-thermal radio emission from magnetic massive stars using the Australian SKA Pathfinder: Results

 \section{Results}

 From the data acquired between 2018--02--17 and 2024--12--26 with the ASKAP, we obtained 1109 measurements with 49 unique detections of magnetic massive stars, over frequencies ranging from 843 MHz to 1656 MHz.
 Among them, 25 stars were already included in the radio study of \citet{shultz2022}, an additional 10 were reported by \citet{biswas2023} (one star), \citet{driessen2024} (7 stars) and \citet{ayanabha2024} (2 stars).
 The remaining 14 stars do not have any prior radio detections.
 In addition, for 24 stars, the ASKAP detections mark the first radio detections within our observed frequency range ($\sim 1$ GHz).
 With these new additions, the total number of radio-bright magnetic hot stars increases to 70.
-This includes the recently reported radio detection of HD\,55522 by \citet{keszthelyi2024} at 650 MHz.
+This includes the recently reported radio detection of HD\,55522 by \citet{keszthelyi2025} at 650 MHz.
 Among them, 11 stars have declinations less than $-40^\circ$ \citep[previously, it was 3,][]{shultz2022}.
-The sky distribution of the detected stars are shown in Figure \ref{fig:askap_stars}.
+The sky distribution of the detected stars is shown in Figure \ref{fig:askap_stars}.
+This figure demonstrates how ASKAP has provided us with a new discovery space in the form of access to the whole Southern sky.

 Figure \ref{fig:parameter_span} shows the distribution of the expanded sample of radio-bright magnetic hot stars along different parameters that have been proposed to be relevant for incoherent radio emission \citep[][]{leto2021,shultz2022}.
 Note that the stars for which a given stellar parameter is not available, are excluded from respective histograms.
 In the current distribution, the median values of the magnetic field strength, stellar radius, rotation period and effective temperatures are approximately 4 kG, $ 2.5\,R_\odot$, $ 1.4$ days and $ 13.8$ kK respectively.